Gougeres with cheese and scallions. Airy cheese puffs to quell your hunger as you wait for dinner.

 Eggs – large and at room temperature

-Cooking tips and step by step to make this fantastic appetizer
+Cooking tips and step-by-step instructions to make this fantastic appetizer

 - I used my stand-alone mixer.
 However, you can work the dough with a whisk.